richard-child/gridnorth/README.md

 The CSS for Grid North Design is based on the Inverted Triangle CSS (ITCSS) architecture.
 ITCSS involves visualising your CSS project as a layered upside-down triangle.

-*The following information is taken directly from the ITCSS net mag article by Harry Roberts.*
+*The following information is taken directly from the ITCSS Net magazine article by Harry Roberts.*

 ### Layers of the inverted triangle